-The best way to understand each life cycle is through a structured approach to the organizations style and company culture.
+The best way to understand each life cycle is through a structured approach to the organizations style.
+Also with company culture.
 This starts with consulting which leads to small business and finally to operating a large company.

 This phase consists of one or two people working as business-to-business advisors.
 They generate between $100K and $200K, per consultant.
 Each consultant can supports a staff of one to three people.
 In addition there are seldom systems or rules, thus processes are owner-driven and controlled.